Penn State Made a Mistake Yes, but We All Make Mistakes

 We are Penn State

 I am a Pennsylvania girl, born and raised.
-So here goes; I feel a need to reflect on the Penn State scandal.
-I must begin with the fact that I agree with and understand the importance of holding the powers that be accountable for their part in this scandal.
-I am also aware of this cover-up's devastating imprint on many.
-It is a heartbreaking and sad life-changing issue that will impede lives for years to come.
-I am utterly sympathetic to the utter disgrace of these actions by those entrusted with educating our future workforce and leaders.
-This horrible neglect and covering of abuses of young people is, in a word, wrong!
+Well, here goes; I must begin with the fact that I agree with and understand holding the powers that be accountable for their part in this scandal.
+I am aware of this cover-up’s devastating imprint on many.
+This issue will scar lives for years to come.
+I am sympathetic to the utter disgrace of these actions by those entrusted with educating our future workforce and leaders.
+The neglect and concealment of abuses against young people is wrong.

-I am equally troubled that we continue to destroy the lives of many young people following newfound dreams in the wake of this storm.
-I would never condone the actions of leaders who denied the need to act and act quickly to protect innocent victims.
+I am troubled that we continue to destroy the lives of many young people following newfound dreams in the wake of this storm.
+Leaders who denied the need to act and to protect innocent victims would never have my condonation.
 I find it heart-wrenching because they have taken care of that and were involved.
 The courts have spoken; the sinner is paying his price.
-Those that had a part in these sins, by omission, or blatant ignorance, have met with their punishments.
-And Joe Pa has passed from this life; his reputation is in ruin, and his family and previous students are in pain.
+Those responsible for these sins, whether by omission or blatant ignorance, have received their punishments.
+Joe Pa has left this life.

 This last point saddens me.
-I suppose you could say I have mixed feelings about how they handled the situation.
-Yes, Joe Pa was part of the disgrace, but he was also not the physical offender, and he did much for the students and the future of those attending Penn State.
-He was also a big part of the school, becoming a unified family with strength and spirit.
-I do not believe in any way he was blameless, but he suffered an extreme attack, and we are to forgive even the greatest of sins.
+I suppose you could say I have mixed feelings for how they handled this situation.
+While Joe Pa was part of the disgrace, he was not the physical offender.
+He made significant contributions to the students and the future of Penn State.
+He was a big part of the school, becoming a unified family with strength and spirit.
+I don’t think he was blameless, but he suffered.
+We must forgive the worst sins.

-Never should they repeat and they need to be addressed, but to continue to make innocents suffer is, again in a word, wrong.
-I find it an additional disgrace to punish more young people for the fault of the older generations, errors.
+It is important that we never allow them to repeat and address them, as causing innocent suffering is wrong.
+I find it an added disgrace to punish more young people for the fault of the older generations, errors.

 Forgiveness is Key to a Future of Hope